Pranav2845/code_tracker/README.md

 - Fluid typography for responsive text
 - Animation utilities

 ## 📱 Responsive Design

 The app is built with responsive design using Tailwind CSS breakpoints.

+## ℹ️ Environment Variables

+Create `.env` and `.env.local` files before running the project.
+Sample configurations are provided as `.env.example` and `.env.local.example`.

 ## 📦 Deployment